SCRT-HQ/VaporShell/docs/glossary/New-VSEC2SubnetRouteTableAssociation.md

----
-layout: glossary
-title: New-VSEC2SubnetRouteTableAssociation
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSEC2SubnetRouteTableAssociation

 ## SYNOPSIS
-Adds an AWS::EC2::SubnetRouteTableAssociation resource to the template
+Adds an AWS::EC2::SubnetRouteTableAssociation resource to the template.
+Associates a subnet with a route table.
+The subnet and route table must be in the same VPC.
+This association causes traffic originating from the subnet to be routed according to the routes in the route table.
+A route table can be associated with multiple subnets.

 ## SYNTAX